craftercms/docs/source/reference/modules/engine/configuration.rst

       - Allows you to configure forwarded headers
     * - :ref:`engine-policy-headers`
       - Allows you to configure policy headers
+    * - :ref:`engine-cors`
+      - Allows you to configure CORS headers
+    * - :ref:`engine-single-page-application`
+      - Allows you to configure SPA
+    * - :ref:`engine-navigation`
+      - Allows you to configure additional fields for dynamic navigation items
     * - :ref:`engine-search-timeouts`
       - Allows you to configure the search client connection timeout, socket timeout and number of threads
     * - :ref:`engine-content-length-headers`